 1. After making contact we will gather some general information about your situation and needs – this can be by telephone, email, Facetime, Skype or even a visit from one of our key staff.

-2. The next step is to arrange a visit (either at your home or here at the Deaf Academy depending on what works best for your family) with Mark Stocks – Assistant Principal for Assessment and Progression.
+2. The next step is to arrange a visit (either at your home or here at the Deaf Academy depending on what works best for your family) with Mark Stocks – Partnership and Community Manager.
 We will discuss the provision at the Deaf Academy with you and answer any questions you may have.

 3. If we feel you would be best placed here, we will undertake an assessment.
 This is a one to two-day visit to our campus in Exmouth for parents and students, visiting classes and meeting our on-site therapy team.
 It is a personally tailored process, and for those who intend to be resident with us it will include an overnight stay in our residential care accommodation.